captainkerk/octo-robot-dangerzone/README.md

 # octo-robot-dangerzone

-This app requires a file called 'aws.config' and is assumed to be in the root of the application's directory.
+This app requires a file called 'aws.config'.
+The location of this file is changeable in the main app.js

 The aws.config file must contain your AWS credentials in JSON format.
 Example: